A Passover Manual

 For most of Jewish history this saga was assumed to be absolutely true.
 Confirmed by faith and tradition, it remained unchallenged.
 The miraculous rescue of the Jews from their Egyptian oppressors became part of Jewish piety and Jewish patriotism.

 But, in modern times, the story became less credible.
-Historical research, the scientific critique of the Bible, archeology, anthropology and the declining belief in the supernatural — all of these together offered a serious challenge to the tale
+Historical research, the scientific critique of the Bible, archeology, anthropology and the declining belief in the supernatural — all of these together offered a serious challenge to the tale of the Haggadah.

 Many problems emerged: